-If you have exocrine pancreatic insufficiency (EPI), figuring out what to eat can be tricky.
+If you have EPI, figuring out what to eat can be tricky.
 You need to make sure you’re getting enough nutrients and vitamins, but you also need to avoid foods that irritate your digestive tract.

 Fortunately, a balanced diet combined with enzyme replacement therapy can help ease your symptoms and improve your quality of life.

 In the past, doctors

-When choosing meals remember not all fats are created equal.
+When choosing meals, remember not all fats are created equal.
 Make sure you’re getting enough essential fats.
 Avoid highly processed foods and those high in trans fat, hydrogenated oils, and saturated fat.

-Olive oil, peanut oil, nuts, seeds, and fish such as salmon and tuna all contain healthy fats.
+Olive oil, peanut oil, nuts, seeds, and fish, such as salmon and tuna, all contain healthy fats.

-While eating lots of fiber is typically associated with a healthy diet, if you have EPI too much fiber can interfere with enzyme activity.
+While eating lots of fiber is typically associated with a healthy diet, if you have EPI, too much fiber can interfere with enzyme activity.

 Years of heavy alcohol use can increase your likelihood of pancreatitis and EPI.
 Reduce your chances of further damaging your pancreas by limiting your alcohol intake.